Last updated on February 15th, 2019.

 Mouthwatering, juicy Venison Burgers without any added fat!
 Make lean delicious venison burgers from ground venison in less than a half hour.

 This post contains affiliate links.
 See my disclosure.

 So you know how I mentioned we had 28 pounds of venison in our freezer?
 Well we are slowly making our way through it all!
-We had slow cooker chili, Mexican Lasagna, venison steak, and now I made venison burgers.
+We had slow cooker chili, Mexican Lasagna made with venison, venison steak, and now I made venison burgers.

-I’ve always read that you need to add fat to ground venison if you’re going to make burgers.
+I read that a lot of people add fat to ground venison if you’re going to make burgers.
 But what is the point of adding fat to such a lean, flavorful meat?
-I decided to see if venison burgers would be good without adding extra fat to them.
+I decided to see if these burgers would be good without adding extra fat to them.

 And guess what?
-They were great without added fat!
+These venison burgers were great without added fat!
 I added an egg to the ground venison mixture to help the burgers bind together, and everything came out great.
 The burgers weren’t dry or tough.
 So I am glad I didn’t listen to the internet.

 These burgers are delicious with a slice of sharp cheddar cheese.
 Aldo ate his with a fried egg on top and oh my goodness that was delicious!

 How to make venison burgers: